Research and teaching centre

 Deglaciation in the Greater Caucasus

 The glaciers of the Greater Caucasus are a vital economic and water resource for the indigenous populations.
-These glaciers are currently in decline but it is still difficult to quantify the impact of human activities on this trend.
+These glaciers are currently in decline, but it is still difficult to quantify the impact of human activity on this trend.

-One of the major problems with this quantification is that we know little about the effects of natural forcing on glacier evolution.
+One of the major problems with this quantification is our limited knowledge of the effects of natural forcings on glacier evolution.

-The main objective of this project is to focus on one of the major environmental components of this region: the glaciers.
+The main aim of this project is to focus on one of the major environmental components of this region: glaciers.

 This project is based on different methods (glacial geomorphology, palaeoclimatic reconstructions from proxy data and glacier modelling) which justify the proposed consortium.